mateigarcia/spring-boot-url-shortener/README.md

 # Deploy to the cloud
-Since this is a spring boot application, the easiest way to deploy it to the cloud is using elasticBeanstalk. once the application is built, please run createBeanstalkEnvironment.sh in the ${project.root}/scripts folder.
+Since this is a spring boot application, the easiest way to deploy it to the cloud is using elasticBeanstalk. once the application is built, please run `createBeanstalkEnvironment.sh` or `createBeanstalkEnvironment.bat` if on Windows in the ${project.root}/scripts folder.
 The script should create an s3 bucket, upload the jar to it and deploy the application to ebs.
+NOTE:This runs on a default VPC.
+Otherwise the deployment instructions would be more complex.
+NOTE:This should be run by someone with admin IAM permissions.
+The scripts will create an S3 bucket plus Beanstalk will create automatically the instance, ALB, security groups and do the deployment of the appplication.

+# Improvements and challenges
+-The main problem of my approach is that all links are hold in memory, so the application does not scale.
+Ideally we should be saving the links to a DB.
+Currently, even if we increase the number of instances, the application won't scale because each instance will have it's own in memory table with different values, so having a common place where both instances could access is a must.
+On the other side, no DB means almost no extra latency -Currently also the shortLinkApplication.linkTimeToLiveSeconds parameter is in the properties file.
+This approach is fine if it is to stay as a constant, but if we want to change the value during execution time, AWS paramStore would be more adequate -There are not (and should be) integration tests (Cucumber is a suggestion) -The application is currently open to the world and vulnerable to DOS attacks.
+Mechanisms should be put in place to avoid this
+-Also is HTTP with no security (although we might want to keep this if is meant for public use)